DJ

-> Script-based prerendering sounds perfect — run your SPA at build time and deploy static HTML.
-But modern dynamic apps expose serious limitations.
-Here's why.
+It sounds perfect — run your SPA at build time, output static HTML, deploy to a CDN.
+No server, no SSR, no workers.
+But modern dynamic apps expose serious limitations in this model.

 Script-based prerendering feels like a cheat code for SEO.